-Belgium is a small and densely populated country in northwestern Europe known for its stunning castles and canals, high-quality chocolate, and the best music festivals in the world.
-It is home to the North Atlantic Treaty Organization (NATO) and the European Union (EU).
-Bordered by France, Luxembourg, Germany, and the Netherlands, its strategic location made it a political hub.
+Belgium is a small and densely populated country in northwestern Europe known for its stunning castles and canals, high-quality chocolate, and well-known music festivals.
+Brussels hosts the headquarters of the North Atlantic Treaty Organization (NATO) and several major European Union (EU) institutions.
+Bordered by France, Luxembourg, Germany, and the Netherlands, Belgium’s strategic location has helped make it a political and diplomatic hub.

 Belgium offers a genuine European experience, being at the continent’s heart.
 But it isn’t only for tourists; it is also a remarkable destination for international students.
-In this article, we will be looking at the best Belgian universities for international students.
+In this article, we will be looking at some of the top Belgian universities for international students.

 Top Universities in Belgium for International Students